HESPI Associates and Senior Associates

 Mr. Alemu ABERRA:

-Mr. Alemu Aberra worked as a General Manager of Commercial Bank of Ethiopia from 1980-1991.
-As chief Executive Officer of CBE, which then had 158 branch offices and staff of 4,900, responsibilities encompassed overall management of the Bank’s operations and development.
+Mr. Alemu Aberra worked as a chief Executive Officer of the Commercial Bank of Ethiopia (CBE) from 1980-1991, which then had 158 branch offices and staff of 4,900, responsibilities encompassed overall management of the Bank’s operations and development.
 He was controller of the National Bank of Ethiopia (Central Bank) in 1978-1980.
-Duties included were overall monitoring and ensuring compliance of different organs of the bank to policies, introducing new and improved banking systems, and accounting systems.
-In 1968-1978 he worked at the commercial Bank of Ethiopia as a regional manager of Addis Ababa area.

 Mr. Abdirazak M. ADEN: